 This is the perfect trail for fit riders and certainly not for the faint-hearted!
-Here we can offer 5-7 hours of riding per day covering a total of 170km over 4 days of riding.
+5-7 hours of riding per day covering a total of 170km over 4 days of riding.
 Enjoy long canters along the paths, plains and beaches of the Alt Empordà region combined with nights in Besalú and Sant Pere Pescador, sampling the nightlife after a day in the saddle.

 This exciting long weekend was actually thought-up by past clients who were looking for a short, exciting getaway which offered more than the average trail.
 It's perfect chance to escape everyday life and be immersed in true Catalan culture aboard fit and forward-going Andalusian and cross horses, well schooled and ridden English style.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.